Biden directs states to make all adults eligible for vaccine by May 1

 Democrats have hailed the bill as a triumph for helping struggling Americans.
 The bill received no Republican votes in Congress, highlighting the head winds Biden is facing in delivering on his promise during the campaign to foster bipartisanship in the post-Trump era.

 Biden made an indirect reference to bipartisanship in Thursday’s address.
 “My fervent hope for the country is that after all we’ve been through, we will come together,” he said.
+And he returned to one of his core campaign themes — unifying Americans.
+“Beating this virus and getting back to normal depends on national unity,” he said.

 The president also decried the divisions that have erupted as the pandemic has taken root, saying, “Too often we’ve turned against one another.
 A mask is the easiest thing to do to save lives.
 Sometimes it divides us,” he said.
 He denounced states turning against each other and “vicious hate crimes against Asian Americans.”